Kianjn/Elec-H2-EP-_Backbone/DOCUMENTATION.md

 - **Multiple coupled consensus constraints** (five markets + capacity splits + optional contract pools) — one ADMM loop, market-specific $\rho_k$.
 - **Projected dual step** for H2_GC ($\lambda\ge 0$).
-- **η damping** and basin guards — engineering stabilisers for tightly coupled energy markets; not in the original Boyd proof but standard in applied ADMM.
+- **η damping** and the H₂-GC projection — engineering stabilisers for tightly coupled energy markets (§6.9); not in the original Boyd proof but standard in applied ADMM.
 - **CVaR rebuild** each iteration — agent $f_i$ changes with $\lambda$; subproblem remains convex but is re-solved from scratch.

 At convergence, Boyd’s conditions imply $\mathrm{imbalance}\approx 0$ and stable consensus → **competitive equilibrium** (§4.1).